-We have been advised by UK Health Security Agency (UKHSA) that there has been a confirmed case of COVID-19 within Kestrels Class at King Ina C of E Academy.
+We have been advised by UK Health Security Agency (UKHSA) that there has been confirmed cases of COVID-19 within Goldfinches and Robins Class at King Ina C of E Academy.
 We appreciate that you may find this concerning, so we are continuing to monitor the situation.
 We are working closely with UKHSA to reduce the spread of COVID-19 and minimise disruption to our students.